wadetb/shellspace/doc/VR.md

 + Implement 3D transition animation support so things can animate smoothly.

 + Make a chain of event handlers like in the DOM, such that something can be added to intercept "key" events to make a watchdog script that resets things but never has to unload.

-+ Move VNC to a .so plugin as an example so others can start to actually write plugins, and so C++ plugins can be fetched via HTTP.

 + The browser model for Shellspace over HTTP would be to execute a "shellspace.org/somespace/index.cfg" script file to populate everything.